Basis-Theory/basistheory-integration-guides/collections/concepts/what-is-search.md

 ### What is the difference between Search and Fingerprints?

 [Fingerprints](https://developers.basistheory.com/concepts/what-are-fingerprints/) are a measure of uniqueness, not a representation of the underlying data.
 Fingerprints can be used to locate duplicate data, for instance, but do not allow you to find *specific* data.
 You cannot find a card number ending in `4242` with fingerprints.

+### How does searching Tokens affect my Monthly Active Token usage?

+Each Token that matches the search query made via the API and is returned in the result set becomes an Active Token for that month.
+Searching through the Portal as a logged in user will not affect MAT usage.